OCRoArchive/ocropy-wiki/Page-Segmentation.md

 For input, you can name one or several `png` images, which usually you will be given after the `ocropus-nlbin` command.
 For each file name a binarized version with the file ending `.bin.png` is looked for and the computation here is actually done on this binarized image.
-For some option you also need a normalized grayscale image with the file ending `.nrm.png`.
+(However, it is still important that the file name points to an existing file.)

 For example all of these calls
 ```